 Learning how to paint 3D miniatures properly does take some practice.
-Many individuals are unaware of some strategies that the professionals utilise, therefore We wrote this article to demonstrate them for you.
-If you want to start your own stickers business then Best Printer For Stickers is the best choice for you.
+Many individuals are unaware of some strategies that professionals utilize, therefore We wrote this article to demonstrate them for you.
+If you want to print a 3d miniature then how to 3D print a miniature.

 Table of Contents

 - 1 How to Paint 3D Printed Miniatures

 - 1.1 Wash & Clean 3D Printed Miniatures

 - 1.2 Prepare 3D printed model for painting

 - 1.3 Prepare 3D printed miniatures for priming